Eleazar Lord: First President of Erie Railroad

 Eleazar Lord was one of the originators of the New York and Erie Railroad Company, and had been instrumental in the chartering of the New York & Erie Railroad (NY&E) by the New York state legislature on April 24, 1832.
 He was elected its first president August 9, 1833.

-Lord's plan for the construction of the road through the Susquehanna Valley, and the work he did under that plan, may well be wondered at now, as it was then, but that his motives were honest, sincere, and intended for the promotion of the best interests of the company and the hastening of the enterprise to successful issue, not one of his most hitter detractors, if any are living today, would undertake to deny.
+Lord's "plan for the construction of the road through the Susquehanna Valley, and the work he did under that plan, may well be wondered at now, as it was then, but that his motives were honest, sincere, and intended for the promotion of the best interests of the company and the hastening of the enterprise to successful issue, not one of his most bitter detractors, if any are living to-day, would undertake to deny.
 His insistence on the six-foot gauge was also an unfortunate error in judgment.
-In spite of these, however, the fad remains that Eleazar Lord tided the New York and Erie Railroad Company over some of its darkest days.
+In spite of these, however, the fact remains that Eleazar Lord tided the New York and Erie Railroad Company over some of its darkest days."

 Lord started living at Piermont, on the Hudson just north of the New Jersey state line.
 The village's name, in earlier years known as Tappan Landing, was given by Lord.
 Later in 1847 the cemetery of Sparkill, New York was created by Eleazar Lord.
 That Cemetery is known as Rockland Cemetery.

 The Cemetery was organized by Eleazar Lord in 1847.
 He envisioned a cemetery that would become prominent as the final resting place for not only the deceased of the New York City area, but would be a magnet for notables on a national scale.

-Lord's busiest years were doubtless those of the Erie Railroad period, yet from 1831 to 1844 he wrote and published five books on scientific and religious subjects, besides numerous papers for magazines on similar subjects.
+"Lord's busiest years were doubtless those of the Erie Railroad period, yet from 1831 to 1844 he wrote and published five books on scientific and religious subjects, besides numerous papers for magazines on similar subjects.
 From that time until 1866 he added to his literary work many volumes, having for their subjects finance, general and doctrinal theology, history and science, besides innumerable reviews for magazines and periodicals.
 During the same time he was in constant correspondence with most of the leading men in this and foreign countries.
 In 1866 the degree of Doctor of Laws was conferred upon him by the University of New York.
-In 1855 he published his " Historical Review of the Xew York and Erie Railroad."
+In 1855 he published his 'Historical Review of the New York and Erie Railroad.'"

 Family

-Lord married, July 12, 1824, Elizabeth Pierson, only daughter of Hon.
+"Lord married, July 12, 1824, Elizabeth Pierson, only daughter of Hon.
 Jeremiah H. Pierson, of Ramapo, N. Y. She died May 3, 1833.
 December 31, 1835, he married Ruth Thompson, daughter of Deacon Eben Thompson, of East Windsor, Conn.
 Seven children were born to him by his first wife.
 None survive but Sarah Pierson Lord Whiton, wife of W. H. Whiton, Esq.
-This daughter and her husband occupy the Lord homestead at Piermont-on-the-Hudson, where Eleazar Lord died, June 3, 1871, aged 83 years.
+This daughter and her husband occupy the Lord homestead at Piermont-on-the-Hudson, where Eleazar Lord died, June 3, 1871, aged 83 years."